Internal

 According to law, French society consisted of three groups called estates

-Members of the clergy made up the first estate, nobles the second, and the rest of the people the third
+Members of the clergy made up the first estate, nobles the second, & the rest of the people the third

 The peasants formed the largest group in the third estate